goodguyry/dotfiles/README.md

     </tr>
 </table>

- Note: gitconfig and git_completion are always copied, regardless of the options passed.
+ Note: gitconfig and git_completion are always copied, regardless of the option passed.

 #### Extras file

-The first run of the setup process will prompt for Git author name and email, and a file called 'extras' will be created at ~/.extras.
-This is to prevent certain information from being committed to a public repository.
-The '.extras' file is also a great place to store functions and aliases that shouldn't be overwritten by future installations.
+The '.extras' file prevents certain information from being committed to a public repository, and is also a great place to store functions and aliases that shouldn't be overwritten by future installations.

+If the '.extras' file doesn't exist in the home directory, the script will prompt for Git author name and email, and an '.extras' file will be created in the home directory.

-On subsequent runs of `init`, the 'extras' file will be presented for confirmation of the information it contains.
+If the file exists, it will be presented for confirmation of the information it contains.

+_Example .extras file:_

 ```bash
 # Git credentials